-Are you considering a bilingual education for your child?
-We take a look at the advantages of early bilingual education and what it could mean for your child’s future.
+Considering a bilingual education for your child?
+We look at the advantages of early bilingual education and what it means for your child.

 When moving to a new country, one of the first choices for many parents is where to educate their children.
 As well as deciding between private and public schools, parents also have to choose the language of instruction.
 Concerned that bilingual education will be too daunting, many parents will opt for a school that teaches in their child’s mother tongue.